bootstrap-plus/bootstrap-media-lightbox/README.md

-bootstrap-mini-lightbox
+bootstrap—media-lightbox
 =======================

-A lightweight and borderless lightbox extension for bootstrap3
+A lightweight and borderless media lightbox extension for bootstrap3.
+It supports single images, image galleries, videos and iframes.